stjacqrm/short_scripts/README.md

 # random_scripts

-Just some short scripts that I made to solve the world's smallest bioinformatics problems.
+Just some short scripts that solve the world's smallest bioinformatics problems.

 ## Getting Started